mgoldfield/nodelooper/README.txt

 inputs blank when audio not enabled

-faq: using w zoom, length of projects (future plans)
+faq: using w zoom, length of projects (future plans), editing tracks

 count-in but no click

-1:08 on molly - out of sync

-if device has no label, fail over to device type or other message
+- if device has no label, fail over to device type or other message

-bpm -> meter/beats?
+- bpm -> meter/beats?

 default tempo 100